Get insider access

 Anker Soundcore Space Q45 Wireless

 The Anker Soundcore Space Q45 Wireless are the next generation of the Anker Soundcore Life Q35 Wireless.
 Unlike the previous generation, the Q45 have an adaptive ANC system instead of three ANC presets, and overall, are significantly better at isolating you from ambient noise than their predecessor.
-Their headband padding is a bit thinner though, and even though they're advertised to last 50 hours continuously, we measured just under 28 hours.
+Their headband padding is a bit thinner, and even though they're advertised to last 50 hours continuously, we measured just under 28 hours.

 Sony WH-1000XM4 Wireless